Forensic Chemistry (8376.3)

 If there is any doubt with regard to the requirements of any particular assignments or assessment procedure, the onus for clarifying the issue rests with the student who should contact the unit Convener or tutor.
 Further, it is the responsibility of students to ensure that they are correctly enrolled in the unit and that the tutor and Student Administration have their correct contact details.

 In order to obtain a pass grade or better, for this unit the student must:

-• attempt all assessment items; and
+• have attempted all assessment items carrying marks; and

 • achieve minimum 50% (>49.49%) average or higher for the total of individual assignments (mid-semester test and research topic essays); and